lanestevens/class_fundamentals/tasks.md

 ```

 Considerations:
-  * How does the statement the try block that determines the new value work?
+  * How does the statement in the try block that determines the new value work?
 ### Task 6 - Refactor
 As we gain some experience with a new development effort we may recognize that there are some improvements that can be
 made to the way that a component was designed, or even improvements to the overall application architecture.
 In the
-case of this project, we are maintaining a list of format methods, and so should we add support for other formats it will
+case of this project, we are maintaining a list of format methods, and so if we add support for additional formats it will
 be necessary to also update the _\_verify\_map_ method.

 The final task is to refactor the _\_verify\_map_ method to use introspection of the _CsvFormatter_ class to determine